chandrashalini/chandrashalini/README.md

 📚 I read a lot of technical document too

-🔭 I worked as an Asset Allocation Quantitative Co-op at GMO LLC, where I optimised ETL Asset data pipeline and developed asset model

 👯 I’m looking to collaborate on **Data Science**, **Data Engineer** and **Data Warehouse and Business Intelligence**

 ## Find me around the web 🌎: